 Starting university is an exciting time.
 You’ve moved away from home, gained some independence and have taken one step closer to becoming an adult.
 But your first year of university can also bring with it some stress.
-Getting a part-time role and engaging in activities outside of your studies can be a great way to help you to find balance, meet new people, improve your employability and earn some extra money.
+Getting a student job and engaging in activities outside of your studies can be a great way to help you to find balance, meet new people, improve your employability and earn some extra money.

 The chance to meet new people